Meronats/LeetClub/TechnicalInterviewPrep/Resources.md

 - [CS50 by Harvard University](https://cs50.harvard.edu/x/) - A free, beginner-friendly introduction to computer science.
 - [AlgoExpert](https://www.algoexpert.io/) - A paid platform for coding interview preparation, focusing on problem-solving and system design.
 - [Coursera - Data Structures and Algorithms Specialization](https://www.coursera.org/specializations/data-structures-algorithms) - Master algorithms and data structures with top university instructors.

+---

+## 📘 Books
+- [Cracking the Coding Interview by Gayle Laakmann McDowell](https://amzn.to/3LKzXEF) - A go-to book for coding interview preparation.
+- [Introduction to Algorithms by Cormen, Leiserson, Rivest, and Stein](https://amzn.to/3RVGZGm) - A detailed textbook on algorithms.
+- [Designing Data-Intensive Applications by Martin Kleppmann](https://amzn.to/3FJfxKs) - A comprehensive system design and data management guide.
+- [Distributed Systems for Fun and Profit](http://book.mixu.net/distsys/) - An approachable guide to understanding distributed systems.
+- [Algorithms by Robert Sedgewick and Kevin Wayne](https://amzn.to/45FTRPi) - A foundational book on algorithms.

+---

+## ✍️ Contributing
+Feel free to submit a pull request if you have additional resources to share!

+---

+### **Happy Interviewing!** 🎉